 Each of the Commodities Strategy Fund, Global Managed Futures Strategy Fund and Multi-Hedge Strategies Fund intends to invest in its wholly-owned Subsidiary in order to obtain exposure to certain commodities investments.
 Each such Fund has received a private letter ruling from the IRS that concludes that income from the Fund's investment in its Subsidiary will be qualifying income under the 90% Test.
-The IRS has recently issued final regulations pursuant to which the "Subpart F" income (as defined in Section 951 of the Internal Revenue Code to include passive income, including income from commodity-linked derivatives) of each Fund attributable to its investment in its Subsidiary is "qualifying income" to the Fund to the extent that such income is derived with respect to such Fund's business of investing in stock, securities or currencies.
-Each Fund expects its "Subpart F" income attributable to its investment in its Subsidiary to be derived with respect to the Fund's business of investing in stock, securities or currencies.
-Such final regulations do not adopt the requirement of the proposed regulations issued by the IRS in September 2016 that would have generally required the Subsidiary to distribute its income (i.e., the "Subpart F" income of each Fund attributable to its investment in its Subsidiary) each year in order for each Fund to treat that income as "qualifying income."
-Each Fund may rely on such final regulations for taxable years beginning after the issuance of such proposed regulations on September 28, 2016.
-Accordingly, each Fund expects its "Subpart F" income attributable to its investment in its Subsidiary to be treated as "qualifying income.
-The Advisor intends to conduct each Fund's investments in its Subsidiary in a manner consistent with the terms and conditions of its private letter ruling and the applicable regulations of the IRS, and will monitor each Fund's investment in its Subsidiary to ensure that no more than 25% of the Fund's assets are invested in the Subsidiary in accordance with the Asset Test.
+The IRS issued final regulations pursuant to which the "Subpart F" income (as defined in Section 951 of the Internal Revenue Code to include passive income, including income from commodity-linked derivatives) of each Fund attributable to its investment in its Subsidiary is "qualifying income" to the Fund to the extent that such income is derived with respect to such Fund's business of investing in stock, securities or currencies.
+Each Fund expects its "Subpart F" income attributable to its investment in its Subsidiary to be derived with respect to the Fund's business of investing in stock, securities or currencies and accordingly to be treated as "qualifying income.
+The Advisor intends to conduct each Fund's investments in its Subsidiary in a manner consistent with the terms and conditions of its private letter ruling and the applicable Treasury regulations, and will monitor each Fund's investment in its Subsidiary to ensure that no more than 25% of the Fund's assets are invested in the Subsidiary in accordance with the Asset Test.